kalakeli/neighbourhoodmap/README.md

 # neighbourhoodmap

 ## What *neighbourhoodmap* is
-The app is a GoogleMaps KnockoutJS application featuring a list of locations in Münster (Westphalia) in Germany.
+The app is a HTML5 GoogleMaps KnockoutJS application featuring a list of locations in Münster (Westphalia) in Germany.
 It is run by opening *index.html* in the browser.
+The page is split in two parts.
+To the left, using an <aside> element, the location list is available.
+The remaining width of the page is taken by the <main> element with the map.
-The location list is shown to the left of the page, on the map the locations are shown by markers.
+The locations are shown by markers on the map.
 The list can be hidden / shown by clicking the hamburger icon in the top left of the page. **Hovering** over an item in the list animates the connected marker. **Clicking** a marker or list item will open an infoWindow with the name of the location, plus will it asynchronously download flickr images showing the location.

 ## How *neighbourhoodmap* works
 Some simple CSS is used to show / hide loading status and error messages that might occur.